paulusTecnion/uberlogger-docs/docs/Manual/03-Configuration/02-Sample-frequency-and-resolution.md

-## Setting the sampling frequency and resolution
+# Sample frequency and resolution

 You can set the sample rate and resolution by going to "Channel configuration" and selecting the desired sample rate and resolution.
-To save the settings, click "Save all settings" or "Save channel settings".
+To save the settings, click `Save all settings` or `Save channel settings`.

 ![A screenshot of a computer Description automatically generated](media/image18.png)

-Figure 6: selecting the sample rate and resolution.

 ## Sampling frequency